FrostNT1/GQA-presentation/README.md

 By making powerful AI **faster** (5-7x speedup), **cheaper** (smaller infrastructure), and **more accessible** (easier deployment), GQA helped move AI from research labs to real-world applications that benefit everyone.

-The paper's core insight—that we don't have to choose between two extremes but can intelligently interpolate—has influenced thinking far beyond attention mechanisms.
+The paper's core insight, that we don't have to choose between two extremes but can intelligently interpolate, has influenced thinking far beyond attention mechanisms.
 It's a reminder that in a field often dominated by "bigger = better," sometimes the smartest solution is finding the right balance.

 ---